-Anne Bellegia, Author of Touched by Fatality2019-07-10T13:53:36+00:00
+Anne Bellegia, Author of Touched by Fatality2024-09-26T18:51:35+00:00

 Touched by Fatality, a novel by Anne Bellegia

 Caitlin McPherson lived a life most would envy.
 Married to wealthy biotech wunderkind Jeff Llewellyn, she was confident of her place in the world.
 Science seemed to hold the answers to everything—perhaps even immortality.
-But following her husband’s sudden death from a tragic falling accident, Caitlin found herself a young widow, shattered by her loss and hectored by the media.
+But after her husband’s sudden death from a tragic falling accident, Caitlin found herself a young widow, shattered by her loss and hectored by the media.

 In search of privacy for her recovery, Caitlin flees to a small town in the California desert, and reinvents herself as a massage therapist.
 As she forms new ties, she struggles to reconcile her old and new lives.
 But there is no escaping fatality.
 She becomes enmeshed in a puzzling murder investigation and begins to question the circumstances of her husband’s accident.
 The nature of reality, she soon discovers, may not be as concrete as she once believed.